Heinz: 21st century

 In 2001, Heinz acquired the pasta sauce, dry bouillon and soup business of Borden Foods.
 CEO William R. Johnson stated that "They fit very well with our tomato-based expertise".

 On August 22, 2001, Heinz announced that it would acquire the Anchor Food Products' branded products, which included the Poppers line of appetizers, as well as the licensing rights to the TGI Fridays brand of frozen foods and appetizers.
 The acquisition was completed on September 25.

 Billionaire Nelson Peltz initiated a proxy battle during 2006, culminating in a vote to place five of Peltz's nominees on the Board.
 After the final vote, two of the five nominees joined the Heinz Board.
 The new members of the board were Nelson Peltz and Matthew Craig Walsh.

 In 2002, Heinz announced that it had sold the StarKist and 9Lives brands to Del Monte Foods.

-In June 2008, Heinz began an advertising campaign in the UK for their new "New York Deli Mayo" products.
+In June 2008, Heinz began an advertising campaign in the UK for its new "New York Deli Mayo" products.
 The advertisement featured two men kissing in a family setting, which drew 200 complaints to the Advertising Standards Authority.
 On June 24, 2008, Heinz withdrew the advertisement, which had been planned for a five-week run.
 The company said that some of its customers had expressed concerns.
 Withdrawing the advert was also controversial, with critics accusing Heinz of homophobia.
 The gay rights group Stonewall called for a boycott of Heinz products.
 Some expressed surprise that it had responded to what they said was a relatively small number of complaints, compared to the UK's estimated 3.6 million gay and lesbian consumers.
 MP Diane Abbott called the decision to withdraw the advert "ill-considered" and "likely to offend the gay community".

 On February 14, 2013, it was announced that Heinz would be purchased by Berkshire Hathaway and 3G Capital for $23 billion.
 Including debt assumption the transaction was valued at $28 billion.
 According to Heinz, the deal was the largest in food industry history.
 Berkshire Hathaway and 3G would each own half of Heinz, with 3G running the company.
 Berkshire and 3G paid $72.50 a share.
 The acquisition was completed in June of that year.
 Berkshire and 3G immediately named Bernardo Hees, former chief executive of Burger King Worldwide Inc, as the CEO.

 On August 13, 2013, Heinz announced it was cutting 600 jobs in North America.

 On October 25, 2013, fast-food chain McDonald's announced it would end its 40-year relationship with Heinz, after the former Burger King, McDonald's competitor, chief Hees became CEO of Heinz.

 On March 25, 2015, Kraft Foods Group Inc. announced that it would merge with the H. J. Heinz Company, owned by 3G Capital and Berkshire Hathaway Inc., to form the world's fifth-largest food and beverage company.
 The companies completed the merger on July 2, 2015, with the latter changing its name to the Kraft Heinz Foods Company.

-In 2024, Carlos Abrams-Rivera took over as CEO of Kraft Heinz Co.
+In 2024, Carlos Abrams-Rivera was named CEO of Kraft Heinz Co.